-The Adult Services Librarian is responsible for selecting materials for persons 18 years of age and older.
+Designated librarians are responsible for selecting materials for persons 18 years of age and older.
 Selection must be as broad in scope as the interests of the community.
 The collection, besides aiming at a variety and depth in content, must recognize a wide range of reading ability.